nhecht/blueprints-learn.en/help/blueprints/vertical-blueprints/telecommunications.md

 * Adobe Analytics data to identify users who failed to convert to add a new line are included as a data source for use by Adobe Journey Optimizer.
 * Adobe Journey Optimizer uses a rule to time when customer's receive a customized "abandon" message designed to encourage a customer to convert by adding a new line to their account.

 ## Business value delivered

 | Goals | Tactics| Value Unlocked|
 |---|---|---|
 | **Drive higher campaign conversion rates**<br></br>**Grow annual account revenues**</ul> | <ul><li>Create a new segment in near real time for users who have shown an interest in adding a line but not yet converted.</li><li>Drive follow-up for unconverted customers with a second touchpoint for interested non-converters. </li><li>Use a testing strategy to measure journey performance & optimize for conversion through email.</li></ul>                               | <ul><li><strong>High Quality, Relevant Experiences:</strong> With journey orchestration in place customers experience more relevant messaging which reduces email list churn.</li><li><strong>Journey Orchestration at Scale:</strong>A personalized and timelier journey can be created to drive an increase in conversions and total revenue.</li></ul>    |

-## Primary blueprint: Audience & Activation with Experience Cloud Applications
+## Primary blueprint: Audience and activation with Experience Cloud applications

 ### Description